Rec Room (video game): Circuits V2

-In 2021, Rec Room introduced a more complex version of the circuit system, dubbed Circuits V2.
-Circuits V2 used a very different style of circuits than Circuits V1.
-Aesthetically, the plain black chips of Circuits V1 were replaced by gray rectangular chips with ports on either side.
-Each port represented a different kind of input or output.
+In 2021, Rec Room introduced a more feature-rich version of the circuit system called Circuits V2 (often abbreviated "CV2"), a visual programming language.
+CV2 chips had a different design than Circuits V1, with gray rectangular chips with ports on either side, where each port represented a different kind of input or output.
+Circuits V1 continued existing alongside CV2.

-The most common port colors in the creation system included an orange triangular port, representing an event or input event.
-A blue rectangular port represented a floating-point and a green port an integer value.
-A purple rectangular port would represent a string, or text input.
+The most common types of ports in CV2 included an orange arrow-shaped port, (an "input exec" port), triggered by an exec signal sent from another chip, and multiple colored rectangular ports; a blue port representing a floating-point, a green port representing an integer value, and a purple port representing a string or text input.

-When an event would be triggered, the input ports which have code connected to that event would have their data updated, either locally or globally.
+When an event was triggered, input ports wired to that event would have their data updated, either locally or globally.
 The code would then be accessible as an output connectable to another input.
+For example, an If statement triggered by another condition could send an exec signal to another chip in order to trigger a delay timer, only when the condition was true.

-Amongst the most major differences between the two types of circuits is actual functionality.
-Circuits V1 was a more simple coding system, while Circuits V2 had more capabilities and capacities.
-Circuits V2 is currently being worked upon and has no known plans to be deprecated.
+CV2 was intended to be a less buggy, easier to understand, and more powerful system than Circuits V1.
+CV2 was actively in development until the game's shutdown announcement.